fkie-cad/cwe_checker/README.md

 -   Sark (latest) for IDA Pro annotations
 -   pytest >= 3.5.1 (for tests)
 -   SCons >= 3.0.5 (for tests)
+-   odoc >= 1.4 (for documentation)

 Just run `make all` to compile and register the plugin with BAP.
 You can run the test suite via `make test`.
+Documentation can be built via `make documentation`.
 ## How to use cwe_checker? ##
 The usage is straight forward: adjust the `config.json` (if needed) and call BAP with *cwe_checker* as a pass.
 ``` bash